 Health professionals in primary care services are in a key position to provide essential fertility awareness information to individuals at all stages of reproductive life: from menarche through to menopause.
 All reproductive health professionals require a working knowledge of the principles of fertility awareness and modern FAMs.
-Specialist advanced skills training is available for health professionals who wish to extend their role and achieve competence to teach fertility awareness methods for avoiding pregnancy.
+Specialist advanced skills training is available for health professionals who wish to extend their role and achieve competence to teach fertility awareness methods for planning and avoiding pregnancy.
 This section includes key resources and training events for health professionals.

 FSRH Clinical Guidance: Fertility Awareness Methods: June 2015